 Help protect vulnerable women, children and families affected by the criminal justice system.
-Focus your Criminal Justice studies on Offender Rehabilitation & Victim Advocacy.
+Focus your Criminal Justice studies on Offender Rehabilitation and Victim Advocacy.

-Why Offender Rehabilitation & Victim Advocacy at The American Women’s College or One Day A Week College?
+Why Offender Rehabilitation & Victim Advocacy at The American Women’s College?

 Becoming an advocate in the criminal justice system will give you the opportunity – and the responsibility – to explore ways to help those involved with criminal activity, as well as the victims of criminal activity or abuse.